Doug Ford: 2025

-Ford’s party won a third majority with 80 seats in the 44th Ontario general election.
+Ford's party won a third majority with 80 seats in the 44th Ontario general election.
 Originally scheduled by fixed election laws to be held by June 4, 2026, Ford triggered an early provincial election, called a snap election, for Feb 27 after meeting with Ontario's lieutenant-governor.
 It is speculated that this was to take advantage of a lead in the polls and fundraising, as well as a desire to hold the election before the next federal election.
 Speculation that Ford would call an early election began in 2024 and was further fuelled by Ford refusing to commit to the June 2026 date when asked by reporters at multiple press conferences in May 2024.
 The possibility of a trade war was expected to be the main election issue.

 The Progressive Conservatives led by Ford were reelected with a third consecutive majority government, the first premier to do so since 1959, though with a slightly smaller majority compared to 2022.
 The Liberals finished over ten percentage points ahead of the NDP in the popular vote, but only gained five seats compared to before the election (albeit this was enough to regain official party status for the first time since 2018), with Bonnie Crombie (the leader of the Ontario Liberal Party) being defeated in her riding.
 The NDP therefore remained the official opposition, despite losing a small number of seats and finishing a distant third in the popular vote.

 Political positions

-Although Ford's rhetoric and policies were characterised as conservative in those years, since 2020, political commentators have noted a shift to the political centre and a more cooperative attitude toward the federal Liberal government.
+Although Ford's rhetoric and policies were characterised as conservative early in his political career, since 2020, political commentators have noted a shift to the political centre and a more cooperative attitude toward the federal Liberal government.

 Ford has called pro-Palestinian protests in Ontario during the Gaza war "hate rallies".

 Doug Ford frequently gives out his phone number to random people and uses his personal phone for government purposes.
 In 2024, the Information and Privacy Commissioner of Ontario ruled that Doug Ford had to release logs of his phone calls.
 In March 2025, he told people not to text him at night, complaining "all I hear is the buzzing."